-We understand that employment law and human resources are complex matters for employers to deal with.
+We understand that employment law is a complex matter for employers to deal with.
 By providing pro-active and practical advice and assistance, we can take the uncertainty and difficulty away from you and give you confidence that you are following the proper procedures and making appropriate decisions.

 - absence management